PaulDelaney97/Blog-Content-Management-GroupProject/README.md

 If you visit the website and are not logged in, you can view all published posts and pages.
 You also have the option to filter posts by category, by tag, or by category and tag.

 We have included screenshots of the website in the "Screenshots" folder in the repo.

+## My Contributions - Paul Delaney

+We worked hard as a team on a tight timescale to produce this application.
+* Discussed initial planning stages with other team members.
+* I provided continous support to the group through regular communaction, regularly checking in with the group to ensure that everyone was progressing and no-one was stuck for too long.
+* Reached out to team members if I was facing difficulties.
+* I created our initial ERD for our database.
+* I created all the DAO interfaces and implemented the CategoryDaoDB and the PostDaoDB - The classes implement the corresponding interface and utilise JDBC to query the database.
+* I wrote unit tests for all the DAOs and debugged the DAOs where neccessary.
+* I implemented the page.html to view a static page.
+* I implemented all the input validation by using spring annotation and creating a Validator object to perform the validation.
+This is essential to ensure our application does not encounter any erros when writing to the database. e.g If we have declared a field in our database as VARCHAR(48) we have to ensure that the user can't enter more than 48 characters.
+* I implemented the category controller and html page for managing categories.
+* I created the image for our heading using a photo editor.
+* I made some small UI changes